- Lets Travel

 Morning after breakfast visit Hall of Fame, Spituk Monastery and Kali Mata Temple, Magnetic Hill, Gurudwara Patthar Sahib and Confluence of Zanskar – Indus rivers.
 Return to Leh for lunch (on own).
 In the evening visit Leh Palace, Donkey Sanctuary and Shanti Stupa for beautiful sunset view.
 Dinner and overnight stay at the hotel in Leh.

 LADAKH HALL OF FAME: The Hall of Fame is a glorious museum constructed by the Indian Army.
 It is worth a visit for every citizen.
-You can see the memorabilia, eminent defance personalities with biographies, images and weapons used during the Kargil and other key strategic battles fought in Ladakh.
+You can see the memorabilia, eminent defense personalities with biographies, images and weapons used during the Kargil and other key strategic battles fought in Ladakh.
 And belongings of the enemy soldiers found at war site.
 All the martyr and the gallantry awards.
-Here’s something that you will be proud of our defence personnel who sacrificed themselves so that we could live in peace.
+Here’s something that you will be proud of our defense personnel who sacrificed themselves so that we could live in peace.

 SPITUK GOMPA: 8 Kms from Leh, it stands prominently on the top of hillock commanding a panoramic view of the Indus Valley for miles.
 Many icons of Buddha and fine Thankas are to be found in this 15th century Gompa.
 The Gompa also houses a collection of ancient masks, antique arms, and an awe-inspiring image of Mahakaal.
 The face of the Kali image is kept covered and is revealed only at the annual function at January every year.